 If you are not familiar with critical appraisal step, we recommend reading Sections 3.5 (www.environmentalevidence.org/guidelines/section-3) and 8 (www.environmentalevidence.org/guidelines/section-8) of CEE Guidelines before you download the tool.
 The tool can be used or tested in evidence syntheses addressing ‘PICO’ or ‘PECO’ type questions.
 If you are not familiar with these question types, we recommend reading Section 2 of CEE Guidelines(www.environmentalevidence.org/guidelines/section-2) before you download the tool.
 Since the tool is designed to evaluate risk of bias (or internal validity), external validity cannot be evaluated with this tool.

 The prototype tool is available in Word and Excel files.
 If you are familiar with Excel, the Excel version should be more user-friendly.
 Once you have gone through the process, you are welcome to provide feedback via our questionnaire, or you can directly contact us as we wish to publish the tool in an academic journal article in the future.

-Provide feedback via our questionnaire.
+Provide feedback via our questionnaire for version 0.1.

 Any suggestions and queries (including participation into the development of the tool as a collaborator) can be directed to Ko Konno (Bangor University) at firstname.lastname@example.org